hyperledger-labs/minifabric/docs/README.md

 ### Check node health and metrics
-When you use minifabric sets up your fabric network, Minifabric will enable peer and orderer node health and metrics.
-The port to serve health check and metrics is normally called operation port.
-Minifabric will always set the operation port to 7061 for peer and 7060 for orderer.
-Notice that the defalt service port for peer node is 7051, the default port for orderer node is 7050, which are Fabric GRPC ports, they provide blockchain services.
+When you use minifabric sets up your fabric network, Minifabric will enable peer and orderer node health and metric capabilities.
+The port to serve health check and metrics is normally called operation port, this port is a different port than the Fabric node service GRPC port.
+Minifabric always sets the operation port to 7061 for peer and 7060 for orderer.
+Notice that the defalt service GRPC port for peer node is 7051, the default port for orderer node is 7050.
 When you choose to expose node endpoints outside of your host (-e option of minifab command), the operation port will also be mapped to a host port so that the operation port is accessible to tools running outside of the host.
-If you choose not to expose endpoints, then health and metrics can only be accessed internally.
-To make things a bit easier, the opreation port for a node will be always 1000 higher than the node port.
-For example, if a peer node is running on docker host which has IP address of 9.8.7.6 and its 7051 port is mapped to 7001, then the operation port will be 8001.
+If you choose not to expose endpoints, then health and metrics will also be hidden from outside of the host and can only be accessed internally.
+To make things a bit easier, the opreation port for a node will be always 1000 higher than the node GRPC port.
+For example, if a peer node is running on docker host which has IP address of 9.8.7.6 and its GRPC 7051 port is mapped to 7001, then the operation port will be 8001.
 As mentioned in other part of this document, you will have to make sure that the block of these ports on your host are available.
 Using the above example, you can access health and metrics at the following endpoints:

 ```
 node:      9.8.7.6:8001